 You may have found yourself wondering what all the buzz is about, isn’t cacao just chocolate?
 Cacao is more than a delicious drink, a box of holiday candy or bar of chocolate we reach for as a pick me up.
-When we speak of cacao we are talking about ceremonial grade, pure cacao which is derived from the cocoa bean.
+When we speak of cacao we are talking about raw cacao, which is derived from the cocoa bean.

-Pure cacao itself has a very rich bitter taste and is high in iron, magnesium, antioxidants and B-vitamins.
-It has also been shown to promote immunity, lower blood pressure and cholesterol.
+Cacao itself has a very rich bitter taste and is high in iron, magnesium, and antioxidants.
+Cacao contains B-vitamins, and It has also been shown to promote immunity, lower blood pressure and cholesterol.
 It is also nature’s most concentrated source of theobromine; a psychoactive ingredient which stimulates and energizes the human body.
 Theobromine is derived from the Greek, theo (“god”) + broma (“food”) and so is known as “food of the gods”.
 Cacao provides a boost of energy without the crash of other stimulants.

-On a chemical level cacao increases the flow of blood and oxygen throughout the body releasing endorphins and dopamine, the feel-good hormones which open the pathways of love, creativity, healing and soul truths.
+On a chemical level cacao can help to increase the flow of blood and oxygen throughout the body releasing endorphins and dopamine, the feel-good hormones which open the pathways of love, creativity, healing and soul truths.
 With this in mind cacao has long been used as a medicine because of it’s power to connect the physical, mental and spiritual bodies promoting a more holistic sense of wellness.